 The Port Marine Safety Code states that the Safety Management System (SMS) should include a means of active self-monitoring to ensure that the system is functioning and meeting the organisations goals and objectives.

 These records may include the following:

-The PMSC is audited by the Designated Person on an annual basis and three yearly by an external consultant.
-A formal audit report detailing performance is prepared and presented to the duty holder/Board of Commissioners.
+The PMSC is audited by an independent consultant/Designated Person on an annual basis.
+A formal audit report detailing performance is prepared and presented to the duty holder/board of commissioners.
 Special audits may also be commissioned by the Harbour Master should there be a significant change in operational procedures, or major accident or incident.

 Coleraine Harbour shall ensure effective processes and procedures are in place to maintain the Safety Management System.
 Coleraine Harbour management team shall undertake a number of activities to ensure that continual compliance with the PMSC including regulatory & statutory obligations are met and all risks are assessed as ALARP.